state-of-the-art/BlendNet/README.md

 Tasks are coming from Addon: one task - one frame.
 Tasks have a number of samples to render - and the Manager decides how many samples it will give to an Agent.
 The Manager tries to keep the ratio loading/rendering relatively lower, but less than 30 mins per Agent task.
-By default it's 100 samples per Agent task.
+By default, it's 100 samples per Agent task.

 #### Security